 “Advantages & Application”

-Although bump stops are being used in nearly every type of racing their applications can vary greatly between the different types of racecars using them.
-Everything from quarter midgets to road race cars have adapted the use of bump stops to increase performance.
-Asphalt late model racing is easily the most vested in the use of bump stops since widespread use of them became normal in the NASCAR Cup Series many years ago.
+Although bump springs and stops are being used in nearly every type of racing their applications can vary greatly between the different types of racecars using them.
+Everything from quarter midgets to road race cars have adapted the use of bump springs to increase performance.
+Asphalt late model racing is easily the most vested in the use of bump springs and stops since widespread use of them became normal in the NASCAR Cup Series many years ago.

 For example - Asphalt late models run an A-frame type front end geometry which allows each tire to move independently.
 This type of front end geometry is tuned to control the camber and caster angles of each tire at maximum travel in the corners in order to create the optimum contact patch for the front tires and give them the most grip in the center of the corner where they need it to turn.
 It is critical that the nose of the car stays planted to maintain the proper angles for front tire grip as long as possible.
 The caster and most importantly the camber changes as the nose of the car moves up and down.
 As the nose rises the tires lose camber which changes the contact patch and takes away grip creating a push condition.
 With the use of bump stops they can run much softer springs in the front end than normal so the nose stays planted much longer - maintaining the best contact patch for the longest period of time to increase corner speeds - the bump stops act as a 2 stage suspension with the much softer springs by keeping the car from over traveling and hitting the track while at the same time adding load to the contact patch of the tires when the chassis is engaged with them.